scala/scala3/docs/dotc-internals/periods.md

     class Period(val code: Int) extends AnyVal {
-      def runId: RunId            // The run identifier of this period. def firstPhaseId            // The first phase of this period def lastPhaseId: PhaseId    // The last phase of this period def phaseId: PhaseId        // The phase identifier of this single-phase period.
+      def runId: RunId            // The run identifier of this period. def firstPhaseId: PhaseId   // The first phase of this period def lastPhaseId: PhaseId    // The last phase of this period def phaseId: PhaseId        // The phase identifier of this single-phase period.